Outdoor Education (Flat Water Kayaking)

 Pools, Lake Water Kayaking, Base Camp Kayaking

-- White Water Canoeing, White Water Kayaking, White Water Rafting and Canoeing Moving Water are not appropriate activities at the Elementary level.
+- White Water Canoeing and White Water Kayaking are not appropriate in-class activities at the secondary level.

 - Also consult Outdoor Education (General Procedures).

-- Kayak with adequate floatation in nose and stern to prevent kayak from sinking when full of water.
+- Kayak with adequate flotation in nose and stern to prevent kayak from sinking when full of water.

-- Paddle (1 per paddler) and kayak checked for cracks, splinters and leaks.
+- Paddle (1 per paddler) and kayak must be checked for cracks, splinters and leaks.